effhAVE/GLLSS/GUIDE.md

 ![Series - buttons](https://i.imgur.com/64ZBZo5.png)

-Clicking on Edit Series will give you option to edit all the parameters for the series, when you had been creating them.
-Editin them will not change current series, but all the upcoming tournaments, which will be in that series.
-As a note, cannot be forgotten that Times are being edited in UTC time.
+Clicking on **Edit Series** will give you option to edit all the parameters for the series, when you had been creating them.
+Editing them will not change current series, but all the upcoming tournaments, which will be in that series.
+As a note, you should not forget, that Times are being edited in UTC time.

 ![Series - editing](https://i.imgur.com/RnXegWk.png)